-I have watched and listened several videos and audio using rivers to describe life.
+I have watched and listened to several videos and audio using rivers to describe life.

 Rivers always flow downhill.
 This is nature.
 Gravity pulls the water down.
 When you surrender and follow the flow down, life is easy.
 There’s no need for you to paddle.
 Perhaps just some steering here and there to avoid the rocks.
 But not much action is needed from you.

-Trusting life is to believe that the river will lead you to somewhere beautiful.
+Trusting the process of life is to believe that the river will lead you to somewhere beautiful.

 You Don’t Have to Try So Hard